openrndr/openrndr/README.md

 ## Using OPENRNDR

 You are adivsed to use the [OPENRNDR template](https://github.com/openrndr/openrndr-template) which provides a quick start to using the library.

+Instructions for using the Kotlin/JS version of OPENRNDR are missing.
+Some examples will be published soon.

 ## Building OPENRNDR